UK study confirms GSK flu shot link to rare sleep disorder

 He added, however, that GSK believes “the available data are insufficient to assess the likelihood of a causal association between Pandemrix and narcolepsy.”

-As Reuters reported earlier this month, scientists investigating the link further are homing in on the vaccine’s adjuvant, a booster called AS03, and analyzing whether its super-charging effect may have played a role.
+As Reuters reported earlier this month, scientists investigating the link further are homing in on the vaccine’s adjuvant, a booster called AS03, and analysing whether its super-charging effect may have played a role.

 According to the UK results, vaccination with Pandemrix at any time was associated with a 14-fold increased risk of narcolepsy, whereas vaccination within six months before onset of the disease was associated with a 16-fold increased risk.